 I really recommend to watch it:

-Maybe you don’t understand why I think it’s so perfect talk.
+Maybe you don’t understand why I think it’s such a perfect talk.
 Let me explain.

 Facebook, which is currently the biggest target after many scandals, decides how you will see posts without options to let users choose how you want it.
 All changes to the functionality of the wall were intended to make more money.
 Do you remember games everywhere, for example?
 Facebook was promoting them a lot to take them on board, and when the mission was accomplished, Facebook stopped that to charge companies to make money.
 The same thing can be seen with business pages.
 I would call it manipulation, even if this is not so bad for us, users.

 But Facebook lives thanks to an advertisement.
-Many times ads are not very well recognized from the normal post.
+Many times ads are not very well recognized from the regular post.
 I can create a post and pay to share it with a group of people I want to.
 If I do that to promote my salsa calendar with people dancing salsa in my country, it’s helpful and useful.
 There are many ads like that.
 But then there are also other businesses like Cambridge Analytica.
 Facebook doesn’t care about privacy much so Cambridge Analytica could download many data in the past about us to help them run political campaigns.
-Which is manipulation without question.
+That is manipulation without question.